alceil/justpasteit/README.md

 ### Wanna share text/code with your friend online?

-JustPasteIt is an open source alternative of pastebin to share code/text with your friends online.All you have to do is paste your code in justpasteit and then share the link you get with your friends.How cool is that🙌
+Justpasteit is an open source alternative of pastebin to share code/text with your friends online.All you have to do is paste your code in justpasteit and then share the link you get with your friends.How cool is that🙌

 ## 🚀 Demo